ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Verifiers MUST check of the presence of a valid compression header.
 The recommended ZLIB/Deflate header begins with the bytes (0x78, 0xDA).
 If no compression signature bytes are detected, the implementation SHALL assume an uncompressed format.

+#### QR 2D Barcode

 In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using [Base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45) before being encoded into a 2D barcode.

-The QR format SHALL be used for 2D barcode generation.
+The QR format as defined in (ISO/IEC 18004:2015) SHALL be used for 2D barcode generation.

-In order for readers to be able to detect optical payload content type, the base45 encoded data (as per this specification) SHALL be prefixed by the string "HC1".

-#### QR 2D Barcode

 An error correction rate of ‘Q’ (around 25%) RECOMMENDED.
 The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

+In order for readers to be able to detect optical payload content type, the base45 encoded data (as per this specification) SHALL be prefixed by the string "HC1".

 The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size for at least 35 mm; and when used on an optical screen with at least 4 pixels per timing cell. (recommended and max size to be confirmed).

 ## Trusted List Format (DSC list)

-Each country will provide a list of one or more CSCAs.
+Each Participating country is REQUIRED to provide a list of one or more Certificate Signing Certificate Authorities (CSCAs) and a list of all valid Document Signing Certificates (DSCs), and keep these lists current.

-The CSCA and the trusted DSC list format will follow the format of the ICAO master list (ldif) with the public key pairs packaged into an X.509v3 certificate as a base64 encoder DER.
+The CSCA and DSC list format MUST follow the format of the ICAO master list (ldif) with the public key pairs packaged into an X.509v3 certificate as a base64 encoder DER.

 Each certificate:

 - MUST contain A valid ‘C’ that matches the country of issuance.
-- MUST contain a well managed, unique, DN and unique Serial number
+- MUST contain a well managed, unique DN and unique Serial number
 - MUST contain a 256bit Authority (Issuer) key identifier
 - MUST contain a 256bit Subject key identifier

 In addition - each DSC certificate:

-- MUST contain validity range that is in line or broader than the EHC Validity Time of all EHC periods signed by that key.
+- MUST contain a validity period that is aligned with the intended signature validity periods of the HCERTs issued using that key
-- SHOULD contain aX509v3 Private Key Usage Period.
+- SHOULD contain a X509v3 Private Key Usage Period
 - MUST contain a 256bit Authority (Issuer) key identifier
 - MUST contain a 256bit Subject key identifier

 ### Simplified CSCA/DSC

 It is expressly allowed to have the CSCA be identical to the DSC.
-In other words: if a country uses a set of self-signed certificates it would submit these to both its CSCA and its DSC list.
+In other words: if a participating country uses a set of self-signed certificates it would submit these to both its CSCA and its DSC list.

 As of this version of the specifications - countries should NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementors.